 WILLIAM LEISS holds two university degrees in history and a Ph.D. in philosophy from the University of California, San Diego (1969).
 He is author, co-author, editor and collaborator for twenty books, as well as many academic journal articles and consulting reports, in the fields of communication, social theory, and risk management.
 He has been a tenured professor at seven universities in Canada, most recently at Simon Fraser University and Queen's University.
-See the website above for details.
+See the website above for his Curriculum Vitae, which lists his publications and other academic activities.